rajatgirotra/study/machine_learning/5_README.txt

 2) Support Vector Machines
 3) And an endless list

 Next lets study the IRIS flower data set problem (Wikipedia).
-IRIS is a flower specifies with three different types:
+IRIS is a flower species with three different types:
 The IRIS flower data set has 4 features
 1) Sepal width and length
 2) Petal width and length